zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/oidc.md

 {{% /alert %}}

 {{% alert color="warning" %}}
-If you are migrating to OIDC module version 3.0.0 and above, you need to include the [UserCommons](https://marketplace.mendix.com/link/component/223053) module as a dependency and configure your app to run the startup microflow (OIDC.Startup) in the OIDC module as part of the after-startup microflow.
-For the module version 3.1.0 and above, replace the OIDC.Startup with OIDC.ASU_OIDC_Startup as part of after-startup microflow.
-For more information, see the [Upgrading the OIDC SSO Module](#upgrade) section below.
+If you are migrating to the OIDC module version 3.0.0 and above, include the [UserCommons](https://marketplace.mendix.com/link/component/223053) module as a dependency and configure the `OIDC.Startup` microflow as part of after-startup Microflow.
+In the module version 3.1.0 and above, `OIDC.Startup` has been renamed to `OIDC.ASU_OIDC_Startup`.
+For more details, see the [Upgrading the OIDC SSO Module](#upgrade) section below.
 {{% /alert %}}

 {{% alert color="info" %}}